hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

     * HTTP_HEADER: The value of the HTTP header whose name is configured under "enforceOnKeyName".
 The key value is truncated to the first 128 bytes of the header value.
 If no such header is present in the request, the key type defaults to ALL.
     * XFF_IP: The first IP address (i.e. the originating client IP address) specified in the list of IPs under X-Forwarded-For HTTP header.
 If no such header is present or the value is not a valid IP, the key type defaults to ALL.
     * HTTP_COOKIE: The value of the HTTP cookie whose name is configured under "enforceOnKeyName".
 The key value is truncated to the first 128 bytes of the cookie value.
 If no such cookie is present in the request, the key type defaults to ALL.
+    * HTTP_PATH: The URL path of the HTTP request.
+The key value is truncated to the first 128 bytes
+    * SNI: Server name indication in the TLS session of the HTTPS request.
+The key value is truncated to the first 128 bytes.
+The key type defaults to ALL on a HTTP session.
+    * REGION_CODE: The country/region from which the request originates.

 * `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types: HTTP_HEADER -- Name of the HTTP header whose value is taken as the key value.
 HTTP_COOKIE -- Name of the HTTP cookie whose value is taken as the key value.

+* `enforce_on_key_configs` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) If specified, any combination of values of enforce_on_key_type/enforce_on_key_name is treated as the key on which ratelimit threshold/action is enforced.
+You can specify up to 3 enforce_on_key_configs.
+If `enforce_on_key_configs` is specified, enforce_on_key must be set to an empty string.
+Structure is [documented below](#nested_enforce_on_key_configs).

+  **Note:** To avoid the conflict between `enforce_on_key` and `enforce_on_key_configs`, the field [`enforce_on_key`](#enforce_on_key) needs to be set to an empty string.

+<a name="nested_enforce_on_key_configs"></a>The `enforce_on_key_configs` block supports:

+* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types: HTTP_HEADER: Name of the HTTP header whose value is taken as the key value.
+HTTP_COOKIE: Name of the HTTP cookie whose value is taken as the key value.

+* `enforce_on_key_type` - (Optional) Determines the key to enforce the rate_limit_threshold on.
+If not specified, defaults to "ALL".

+    * ALL: A single rate limit threshold is applied to all the requests matching this rule.
+    * IP: The source IP address of the request is the key.
+Each IP has this limit enforced separately.
+    * HTTP_HEADER: The value of the HTTP header whose name is configured under "enforceOnKeyName".
+The key value is truncated to the first 128 bytes of the header value.
+If no such header is present in the request, the key type defaults to ALL.
+    * XFF_IP: The first IP address (i.e. the originating client IP address) specified in the list of IPs under X-Forwarded-For HTTP header.
+If no such header is present or the value is not a valid IP, the key type defaults to ALL.
+    * HTTP_COOKIE: The value of the HTTP cookie whose name is configured under "enforceOnKeyName".
+The key value is truncated to the first 128 bytes of the cookie value.
+If no such cookie is present in the request, the key type defaults to ALL.
+    * HTTP_PATH: The URL path of the HTTP request.
+The key value is truncated to the first 128 bytes
+    * SNI: Server name indication in the TLS session of the HTTPS request.
+The key value is truncated to the first 128 bytes.
+The key type defaults to ALL on a HTTP session.
+    * REGION_CODE: The country/region from which the request originates.

 * `exceed_redirect_options` - (Optional) Parameters defining the redirect action that is used as the exceed action.
 Cannot be specified if the exceed action is not redirect.
 Structure is [documented below](#nested_exceed_redirect_options).